 Before we get to the fun stuff, be sure to take note of these important dates:

-If you’re going to brave the polls, they will be open on Tuesday, November 3, from 7am to 8pm.
+If you’re going to the polls in person on Election Day, they will be open on Tuesday, November 3, from 7am to 8pm.
 Remember that you can get in line to vote before 7am, and you can vote as long as you were in line before 8pm—even if you don’t get into the actual voting booth until later.

 Also remember: Polling place locations have changed in the wake of Covid-19.
 Make sure you know where to go by checking here.